daihadi/CSSZeus/README.md

 4. We didn't gzip compress main.css because it may be modified to enable or disable modules.
 If you want to compress it, remember to recompress it after any modifications.
+5. You are to comment out (using <!-- and -->, consider cssze.us as an example) any whitespaces between '.tile-xy's, its necessary for compatiblity.

 LICENSE
 ========================================================================